 Offer A Pacifier During Feeds

 While your babe is being fed through their feeding tube, offer them their pacifier.
-By doing this, it helps your preemie associate feeding cues like sucking while their belly is getting full.
+Doing this helps your preemie associate feeding cues like sucking while their belly is full.

-You can even kick this up a notch by offering a pacifier during skin-to-skin WHILE your babe is being fed.
+You can even offer a pacifier during skin-to-skin WHILE your babe is being fed.
 I did this a lot with both of my girls.

 Depending on where your babe’s feeding tube is placed may impact how easy it is to suck and hold the pacifier on their own.